lukaslehmann-R/Snap-Political-Ads-Analysis/README.md

 I set out on the project with the idea that I would compare spending on political advertisements by the Harris and Trump, but I was surprised to realize that the Trump campaign had not yet spent ANY money on the platform.

 As a result, the focus of this project to just learning what I could about how the Harris campaign spends money on the platform.

+harris ads.Rmd is the main script that should be run to yield the html file.